Citroen C1 Review 2024

 The 1.0-litre petrol engine is a three-cylinder unit offering a modest 72PS, but thanks to the C1’s light weight it offers respectable performance.
 Although it is happiest in town, there is enough power to make motorway journeys viable as long as it’s not too loaded up with people.
 It also makes it frugal too, with over 50mpg well within reach.

-Out on the road the Citroen C1 is sensibly designed for comfort and ease of driving rather than fun and frolics.
+Out on the road, the Citroen C1 is sensibly designed for comfort and ease of driving rather than fun and frolics.
 The relatively soft suspension does a good job of absorbing poor road surfaces, although over longer undulations the C1’s size hampers its ability to cope as well as a larger car might.
-The Citroen C1 handles well too; safe, secure and predictable, it keeps the driver in the loop and won’t frighten inexperienced drivers.
+The Citroen C1 handles well too: safe, secure and predictable, it keeps the driver in the loop and won’t frighten inexperienced drivers.

 Looking for a used car for sale?
 We've got 100s of Citroen Approved Used Cars for Sale for you to choose from, including a wide range of Citroen C1s for sale.

-You can’t ignore the Citroen C1’s relatives - the Toyota Aygo and Peugeot 108 - which drive in a very similar manner and are mainly differentiated by cost and looks, but either would be a good choice.
+You can’t ignore the Citroen C1’s relatives - the Toyota Aygo and Peugeot 108 - which drive in a very similar manner and are mainly differentiated by looks, but either would be a good choice.

 The SEAT Mii and Skoda Citigo are Volkswagen Group spin-offs of the Volkswagen Up, and bring the solid engineering and efficiency you usually get, just with a smaller price tag than the Volkswagen version.
 Smart-looking and good to drive, both the Mii and Citigo are attractive options.